Aerostack

 The Config Sprawl Problem

-When you're running multiple MCP servers on OpenClaw, each one comes with its own configuration block.
-Each has different environment variables, different auth methods, different API keys.
+When you're running multiple MCP servers on OpenClaw, each one carries its own configuration block.
 The postgres server needs PG_CONNECTION_STRING.
 GitHub needs GITHUB_TOKEN.
 Slack needs both SLACK_BOT_TOKEN and SLACK_APP_TOKEN.
-AWS wants AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-Your internal service API just wants API_KEY and API_URL.
+That's five separate credential namespaces to track manually.

 {